noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 Scanning tools catch mistakes after they happen, but true security requires a proactive approach as secrets should never be in source code to begin with.

 **The DevOps solution**: Instead of hardcoding or scattering secrets across `.env` files, we use a secret management platform that stores credentials securely and injects them at runtime.
-This way, secrets live outside your codebase entirely, and different environments (development, staging, production) can have their own secret sets.
+This way, secrets live outside your codebase entirely, and different environments (development vs. production) can have their own secret sets.

 Now that we've learned how to detect secrets, let's implement a proper solution for managing them securely.
 In this section, we'll replace our hardcoded secrets with Infisical's secure secret management system.